 Marketing is an essential part of any business challenge yet is so often forgotten by The Apprentice candidates.
 Do your research, speak to your target market and most importantly, engage with them.
 If you’re not providing the right product, to the right market, at the right time and place, you’re setting yourself up to fail.

 While The Apprentice is an intensive, competitive environment with long hours and plenty of pressure, the reality is that you need to look after your health in order to truly succeed.
 Whether it’s finding a quiet space to think, engaging in exercise, or meditation to relax at the end of the day, entrepreneurs shouldn’t compromise their health, their relations or wellbeing.
 The more stressed and tired you become, the more mistakes you’re likely to make.

 It’s not always everyone’s favourite part of the process, but you’re not going to get far in business without having a handle on your budgets.
 Understanding the business basics of costs, margins and profits will go a long way to improve the success of your business and should be a critical element of any business plan.

 The career opportunities offered to The Apprentice contestants are all very real and exciting.
 Even if they don’t receive the prize at the end, it’s great exposure and an effective way to broaden their network.

-While most entrepreneurs don’t have this luxury, it’s still important to build a strong network within the industry.
-Attend events and optimise the benefits of social networks to stay in the know and build effective relationships.
+While most entrepreneurs don’t have the luxury of being on television, it’s still important to build a robust network within the industry.
+Attend events in person where possible and optimise the benefits of social networking sites such as LinkedIn to stay in the know and build effective relationships.

-For more information about how The University of Law Business School can help you get ready for the working world, visit our website.
+For more information about how The University of Law Business School can help you get work-ready, visit our website.